His heart in Florida, Rizzo rejoins Cubs after mournful trip

 AP Baseball Writer

 MESA, Ariz.
 (AP) - Anthony Rizzo's parents were among the first homeowners in Parkland, Florida.
-He has watched his tight community grow and change dramatically.
+The Chicago Cubs first baseman has watched his tight-knit community grow and change dramatically.
 He remembers as a boy when there were no stoplights in town to the four there are now.

-The Cubs first baseman still feels tied to his hometown that touches up on the Everglades.
+Rizzo feels great ties to his hometown that touches up on the Everglades.

 "I felt helpless here," Rizzo said Monday upon rejoining his teammates at spring training.
 "That's where I grew up, in Parkland.
 I got in trouble there.
 I succeeded there.
 I learned how to be who I am because of Parkland, because of Stoneman Douglas."